sunnypatel165/AngularPlayGround/README.md

 As the name suggests, this repo is my experiment with Angular.

-For now, I am following @deborahk's course on Pluralsight.
+For now, I am following Deborah Kurata's course on Pluralsight.

 ## To run:
 ```js